-History of Graduation Rings
+Interesting History of Graduation Rings

-Interesting Details About School Graduation Rings You'll Want to Know
+Know the Details About School Graduation Rings

 The graduation ring is said to have it initial ties to the first graduating class with the United States Military Academy at West Point as far back as 1835.
 The custom of rings, particularly the signet ring dates back to ancient history when specially designed rings were used as seals in place of signatures.
 While some groups in history have used jewelry, including the school graduate ring, as a means to signify their secret membership.
 Perhaps, one of the best examples of this is the Knights of the Templar.

 Although you will find lots of websites claiming to sell original or replica rings from as far back as the time period of the Crusades, but most, if not all, are fakes since few rings exist during those time periods.
 And, for those that are genuine, you are unlikely to find one on an online auction site.
 Nevertheless, lots of people enjoy reading about the history of the rings for graduation and find it to be interesting, plus, it all adds to this excitement of receiving your diploma for graduation.

 As you or your child approaches the graduating season, your interest in the history and tales of lore behind it and to know how many before them followed the same traditions become more active.
 However, being independent thinking as most grads are, many will prefer to make their own new traditions, while many mix new traditions with the old.
 Basically, this is how all of these school graduate traditions began, with one person, then a group, then growing in number over time.

 As a general practice, most school grads purchase their graduation ring several months in advance.
 But, for those who have not, for whatever reason, ordering one in secreticy for them can be very pleasant surprise.
 As far as getting the correct size, you might want to borrow one from a friend that you know will fit and use it to measure the ring size.
 For those who live away from home, your best bet might be to enlist the help of a roommate or friend to secretively measure their size for you.